-Objective: To understand the development of medieval history of Jammu and Kashmir.
+Objective: To understand the trajectory of development in the realm of economy from early to early medieval India.

 Sources of the History of Medieval Jammu, Folklores as a source of History and culture of Jammu.
 Folk heroes of Jammu and their contribution: Baba Jitto, Rana Ranpat and Mian Dido.
 Political conditions of Jammu Hill states and their mutual relations.